 Please do not try to go thru all this information on a smart phone.

-will play a big role in your overall experience of Ubud
+will play a big role in your overall experience of Ubud, Bali

-So although most who attend our training or retreat we expect to stay at the first 3 places listed below, we do not want anyone to feel locked into only those options; especially considering the incredibly low cost of lodging in Ubud may very well enable you to have an experience that you could never come close to affording in places like the US or the UK (...not that those places even have anything close to the experience of Bali).
+Although most who attend our yoga training or retreat are expected to stay at the first 5 places listed below, we do not want anyone to feel locked into only those options; especially considering the incredibly low cost of lodging in Ubud may very well enable you to have an experience that you might never afford in places like the US, Australia or the UK.
 However, I want to be clear that our intention is not to promote indulgence in luxuries.
 The riches of Bali are formulated by its emphasis upon nature and spirituality.
-There are other 3rd world countries, that have much more wealth than Bali and yet these places look rather impoverished in comparison.
-Therefore, Bali has a great lesson for the world to learn: if you respect, honor and glorify nature as an expression of the Divine then peaceful, healthy and stunningly beautiful surroundings can be something for everyone to enjoy; not just those who can afford it.
-Thus it is our hope that all students will bring this lesson home with them and, more importantly, help to spread it far and wide!
+There are other 3rd world countries, that actually have far more wealth than Bali, and yet they often look rather impoverished in comparison.
+Therefore, Bali has a great lesson for the world: If you respect, honor and revere nature, then peaceful, healthy and stunningly beautiful surroundings can be something for everyone to enjoy; not just those who can afford it.
+Thus, it is our hope that all yoga students and retreaters will bring this lesson home with them and, more importantly, help to spread it far and wide!

 The places listed above are all very close to where our training and retreat take place at Casa Luna.

-Most yoga training students will be staying in the first three places listed below; these places are close to each other and just 2 to 5 minutes walk from our yoga training site at Casa Luna; unless of course you choose to stay at Casa Luna.
+Most yoga training students will be staying in the first 3 places listed below; they are close to each other and just a 1-2 minute walk from our yoga training site at Casa Luna; unless of course you choose to stay at Casa Luna.
 In that case, you are already on our training campus.
 However, for Casa Luna, as well as for any other place that is not listed within the first 3 listed below, you will need to book and pay for those arrangements on your own.
 (Details below.)

 Casa Luna Bali

 Casa Luna is also known as Honeymoon Guest House, but you don't have to be newly married to fall in love with the place, nor do you have to stay there to see it.
-This is because it is also the place where we actually hold our training.
-So to stay here is basically to be on campus.
-Its not as economical as most of the other places below, but if you get a roommate it may only be $20 to $30 per night; depending on the level of suite awesomeness you (and your roommate) choose.
-Learn more at:
+This is because it is also the place where we hold our yoga training and yoga & spa retreat.
+Nevertheless, to stay here is basically to stay on campus.
+It's not as economical as most of the other places we offer, but if you get a roommate it may only be $18 to $40 per night; depending on the level of suite awesomeness you (and your roommate) choose.